DOI-USGS/ds-pipelines-targets-2-course/course-instructions.md

 ---

 :keyboard: Place a `browser()` in the `for` loop of the `download_nwis_data()` function.
 Build the pipeline and compare the size of `data_out` through each iteration of the loop using the debugger navigational features.
 When you are done, don't forget to remove the `browser()` command from that function and then save the R script.
-Then, comment here on where you think you might find `browser()` handy in future pipelines.
+Then, consider where you think you might find `browser()` handy in future pipelines.

 <hr>